NJIT-CS490-SP21/project2-kpr25/README.md

 55. So, I npm install -g heroku on my cloud 9 and add my Procfile and the requirements.txt file to create the deployment.
 56. After I instealled heroku ran the app.
 57. Here is my link to my Heroku: https://guarded-ravine-16450.herokuapp.com/
-58. In the end, I created this readme file other people to follow along on how I did this project.
+58. In the end, I created this readme file other people to follow along on how I did this project and added all my files on github here.

 Here are my known problems and how I would address them if I had more time:
 1. I had trouble getting the leader setup with the all different names html to set that up but I would do more examples on my own to help me get used to it.